ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 1. `character`: string - is a specific symbol to trigger the mention popup.
 For user mention, it is **"@"**.
 2. `icon`: string - element name of the icon for the corresponding toolbar button.

-The base class should also contain the `mentioned-hrefs` read-only property to get the mentioned users list in the current state of the editor.
+The base class should also contain the `getMentionedHrefs()` method to get the mentioned users list in the current state of the editor.

 The `nimble-rich-text-mention-users` is a subclass derived from the base class and provides the essential values for the properties mentioned above, specifically tailored for user mentions.
 These values are kept as part of the `MentionInternals` and will be utilized by various components